oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 **Sampling and size.** `res_multistep` at 20 steps with the **`beta`** scheduler — Comfy's own R2V note is that beta and normal outperform simple on reference-heavy prompts, which both beats are by design. `ref_image_size` is `max`, because UGC lives on face and product-label fidelity.
-Default size is **768×1344 at 1.0 MP / 9:16, 24 fps**, 15 s per beat, which the frame-grid
+Default size is **768x1344 at 0.97 MP / 9:16, 24 fps**, 15 s per beat, which the frame-grid
 expression lands on length 362 — the top of H3's trained 124–362 range.
-1.0 MP is H3's native
-cap (768 px short edge) and therefore the sharpest the open weights go; it is the default because the target card is an H200, where nothing has to be offloaded to reach it.
-Small cards drop the megapixels widget to 0.4 rather than shortening a beat.
-MiniMax's 2K mode (hosted `H3-Regenerate-2K`) is absent from the open-weights release, so there is no 2K path here.
+0.97 rather than 1.0
+because the node's formula (`round(ratio * sqrt(mp*1024*1024/(w*h)) / 32) * 32`) turns 1.0 MP
+into 768x1376, one 32 px step past H3's documented 768x1344 cap; 0.97 lands on the cap exactly.
+Steps ship at 15, the practical floor below which quality drops noticeably, with 20 for a final render.
+Sampling cost is dominated by latent tokens — `(w/16) * (h/16) * video_latent_t`, 431,424 at this size — and attention is quadratic in them, so shorter beats and lower megapixels are the two levers that actually move the clock.

 **fps is a model constant, not a setting.** `CreateVideo.fps` is a required FLOAT whose ComfyUI default is 30.0, but H3 generates at exactly 24 and the frame-grid expression already hard-codes